nrwl/nx/docs/nx-cloud/concepts/parallelization-distribution.md

 ## Conclusion

 If your repo is starting to grow large enough that CI times are suffering, or if your parallelization strategy is growing too complex to manage effectively, try [setting up Nx Cloud with Distributed Task Execution](/ci/features/distribute-task-execution).
 You can [generate a simple workflow](/nx-api/workspace/generators/ci-workflow) for common CI providers with a `nx g ci-workflow` or follow one of the [CI setup recipes](/ci/recipes/set-up).

-Nx Cloud is [free for up to 300 CI Pipeline Executions](https://nx.app/pricing/) per month.
-If you're working on an open source repo, we'll give you a coupon for unlimited free use of Nx Cloud.

 Organizations that want extra help setting up Nx Cloud or getting the most out of Nx can [sign up for Nx Enterprise](https://nx.app/enterprise/).
 This package comes with extra support from the Nx team and the option to host Nx Cloud on your own servers.